rsoderberg/Portfolio/README.md

 # Portfolio2018
-A collection of my programming projects as I develop my skills
+A collection of my projects and practice problems.

 Included in this Portfolio:
 ###### C++ Projects